Organizers

 Different

-types have specialized features - track completions, show charts, objectives manage subtasks
+types have special features - track completions, show charts, objectives manage subtasks

 Context Preservation